dabrahams/tools/README.md

 ## xcode-clang-format.applescript

-This is an osascript that can use `clang-format `to format a selection in xcode
+This is an osascript that can use `clang-format `to format a selection in XCode.

+**Note:** maintaining this script has become increasingly difficult due to changes in how Xcode works with plugins.
+Consider [`git clang-format`](https://clang.llvm.org/docs/ClangFormat.html#git-integration) as an alternative.

 ### Installation